digitalquery/wp-vagrant/README.markdown

 ### PHP version

-To change the PHP version, edit `settings.sh` and set the `php_version` setting to 5.5, 5.6 or 7.0.
+To change the PHP version, edit `settings.sh` and set the `php_version` setting to 5.6, 7.0, 7.1, 7.2, or 7.3.
 Run `vagrant provision` if you're changing an already created vagrant instance

 ### Settings.sh

 The full list - more comments and explanation are in the `settings.sh`file itself.

 ##### Basic Settings
-* `hostname='wpvagrant.dev' # change this in the Vagrantfile as well`
+* `hostname='wpvagrant.test' # change this in the Vagrantfile as well`
-* `php_version='7.0' # valid values: '5.5', '5.6' or '7.0'`
+* `php_version='7.2' # valid values: '5.6', '7.0', '7.1', '7.2', or '7.3'`
 * `install_wordpress=true # change to false if this is being dropped in to an existing WP folder `
 * `wp_version="" # eg wp_version="3.5.2 or 4.0-beta1".
 Leave blank for latest stable release`
 * `wp_path='/vagrant'`
 * `mysql_root_password='root'`